esttorhe/esttorhe.github.io/source/_posts/2015-09-23-dyld-Library-not-loaded.md

 And lo and behold… the project compiles and runs on my device as expected…

-That was equal parts promising and infuriating… Since I didn't want to move everything to a new clean project (and more so I shouldn't need to do that) I decided to check for differences between `rpath` in both projects.
+That was equal parts promising and infuriating… Since I didn't want to move everything to a new clean project (and more so I shouldn't need to do that) I decided to check for differences between `@rpath` in both projects.

 After some time both projects looked the same and I even added some «missing» build phases (run scripts from `CocoaPods`) to my original project and some missing header paths.